usmanmustafa33/cypress/README.md

 1. Run `npm install`
 2. Create a `cypress.json` file based on `cypress.example.json`
 3. In development run `npx cypress open`
+4. see if you have to change the reservation unit group, rate plan and service in `reservation.spec.ts`

 ### for jenkins